LITTLE HAVANA EXPERIENCES

 If you’re like most people planning a visit to Little Havana (in Miami, Florida), you imagine locals smoking cigars, playing Cuban dominos, and dancing to Cuban beats.

-Guests on my walking tours have included world and grassroots leaders, CEOs, professional and student groups, families, scholars, journalists, and more.
+Guests on my walking tours included world and grassroots leaders, CEOs, professional and student groups, families, scholars, journalists, and more.

 Vivian Rueda

-“My husband and I have been able to indulge in a great deal of travel and in those travels we’ve met some amazing tour guides.
-These are people who live and breathe the essence of their cities and neighborhoods.
-Corinna is such an individual.
+My husband and I have been able to indulge in a great deal of travel and in those travels we’ve met some amazing tour guides.

 If you have ever been curious about Little Havana … or if you are just visiting, Corinna is your best bet to truly understand the heartbeat of this community.

-Highly, highly recommend her tours!”
+Highly, highly recommend her tours!

 Corinna Moebius